The Lion, the Witch and the Wardrobe: Theatre

-In 2011, a two-actor stage adaptation by Le Clanché du Rand opened off-Broadway in New York City at St. Luke's Theatre.
-The production was directed by Julia Beardsley O'Brien and starred Erin Layton and Andrew Fortman.
-As of 2014, the production is currently running with a replacement cast of Abigail Taylor-Sansom and Rockford Sansom.
+In August 2009 WendyBird Productions put on a show at Edinburgh Fringe.
+In December 2009, Theresa Heskins produced and directed a new version at the New Vic Theatre in Newcastle-under-Lyme, England.

-In 2012, Michael Fentiman with Rupert Goold co-directed The Lion, the Witch and the Wardrobe at a Threesixty 'tented production' in Kensington Gardens, London.
+In 2012, Michael Fentiman with Rupert Goold co-directed The Lion, the Witch and the Wardrobe at a Threesixty "tented production" in Kensington Gardens, London.
 It received a Guardian three-star review.

 A new stage adaptation debuted at Leeds Playhouse in 2017.
 The production then transferred to London's Bridge Theatre in 2019.
-Beginning in November 2021, the show began a tour across the U.K. and transferred to the West End's Gillian Lynne Theatre for an engagement lasting from 28 July (previews from 18 July) 2022 to 8 January 2023.
+In November 2021, the show began a tour across the U.K. and transferred to the West End's Gillian Lynne Theatre for an engagement lasting from 28 July (previews from 18 July) 2022 to 8 January 2023.
 Directed by Michael Fentiman, the production stars Samantha Womack as the White Witch; Ammar Duffus, Robyn Sinclair, Shaka Kalokoh, and Delainey Hayles as the Pevensie siblings; and Chris Jared as Aslan.